infinum/datx/CONTRIBUTING.md

 To test a specific package, run `yarn test` in its folder.
 If you want to run all tests, you can run `lerna run test` in the root folder.
 This will run tests in one of the variants.
 Once you push the code to the repository, GHA will run tests on all variants (mobx version combinations).

+## Writing docs

+When writing docs, make sure your updates are writtern in  `versioned_docs/{version}` and `versioned_sidebars/{version}` to be visible once docs are generated and published.
+Otherwise, only `next` version on the docs website will be updated and published.

 ## Publishing

 1. `lerna publish`